kalrapranav/SOLA-Hack/README.md

 Our solution removes the middle men and make them knwo the true meaning of FREEDOM.

-I created a webscrapping algoritm to get the information of people not having identification to improve the research for our team and the data is stored in a excel file [there](https://github.com/kalrapranav/SOLA-Hack/blob/master/Research.xlsx).
+I created a webscrapping algoritm to get the information of people not having identification to improve the research for our team and the data is stored in a excel file [there](https://github.com/kalrapranav/SOLA-Hack/blob/master/Research/Research.xlsx).
-The deck for out finla presentation is [there](https://github.com/kalrapranav/SOLA-Hack/blob/master/KeyIDSOLA%20hack%2003302019.pdf)
+The deck for out final presentation is [there](https://github.com/kalrapranav/SOLA-Hack/blob/master/Deck/KeyIDSOLA%20hack%20-%20deck.pdf)

-## Our Team
+## Our Team - IDSola
 1. Pranav Kalra
 2. Quinn Fuca
 3. Hai Vo